bryanwweber/orbital-mechanics-notes/classical-orbital-elements/classical-orbital-elements.md

 The inclination of a planar orbit with respect to a reference plane.
 :::

 An inclination of 0° is an equatorial orbit.
 Orbits with inclinations from 0° to 90° are called **prograde** orbits because they rotate counterclockwise when viewed from above the north pole.
-This is the same direction as the surface of the earth rotates and the same direction that planets orbit around the sun.
+This is the same direction as the surface of the earth rotates and the same direction that planets orbit around the Sun.

 An orbit with an inclination of 90° is called a polar orbit because it passes directly over the north and south poles of the primary object.